 Discussion

-Here we presented an implementation of XGA which went beyond one- and two-gene genetic analysis to provide profile the phenotypic impact of high-order combinatorial perturbations.
+Here we presented an implementation of XGA, which went beyond one- and two-gene genetic analysis to provide profile the phenotypic impact of high-order combinatorial perturbations.
 Applying XGA to 16 ABC transporters uncovered complex genetic phenomena that were not evident from single and lower-order gene knockout effects and yielded objectively-learned functional system models of ABC transporters.
 Broadly, we illustrate the potential for carrying out XGA in other sets of functionally-related genes.

-Here we systematically modeled influence of ABC transporters on one another in yeast.
-Interestingly, there is also evidence for complex influence between ABC transporters in mammals.
+In this yeast study, all supported relationships by which one ABC transporter may influence another were negative.
+Interestingly, there is also evidence for negative influence between ABC transporters in mammals.
 For example, ABCC3 increases in expression when ABCC2 is disrupted in Dubin-Johnson Syndrome (Donner and Keppler, 2001; König et al., 1999), and ABCG5/ABCG8 both increase in expression when ABCG2 (a protein that confers breast cancer xenobiotic resistance in humans) is knocked out in mice (Huls et al., 2008).
-(Fu et al., 2013) (Androlewicz et al., 1994)(Graf et al., 2003) An analogous XGA of human ABC transporters could yield better understanding of their roles not only in the drug response and chemotherapeutic resistance, but in numerous diseases (Huls et al., 2008).
+However, there is also evidence that mammalian ABC transporters can positively influence each other.
+For example, ABCA12 improves the stability and abundance of ABCA1 (Fu et al., 2013).
+In other cases – e.g. TAP1/TAP2 (Androlewicz et al., 1994) and ABCG5/ABCG8 (Graf et al., 2003) – two transporters form a functional heterodimer, such that one transporter requires another for any activity.
+An analogous XGA of human ABC transporters could yield better understanding of their roles not only in the drug response and chemotherapeutic resistance, but in numerous diseases (Huls et al., 2008).

 Variants of the cross-based XGA approach demonstrated are potentially compatible with many model organisms.
 With CRISPR, variation in yeast can be engineered at up to five loci with a single transformation (Jakočiūnas et al., 2015), facilitating construction of multi-variant strains.
 XGA could, for example, be performed using an existing yeast mutant with 16 pheromone-response pathway genes deleted (Shaw et al., 2018).
 Simultaneous variant engineering at 3 – 6 loci has also been described in other model organisms: e.g. mouse (Wang et al., 2013), zebrafish (Jao et al., 2013), C. elegans (Xu et al., 2016), and Arabidopsis (Zhang et al., 2016).